Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Browns have covered the spread once this year when underdogs by 2.5 points or more (in two chances).

-- Cleveland's games this year have hit the over on four of eight set point totals (50%).
+- Cleveland's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- Cleveland is 2-2 against the spread and 2-2 overall when the team notches more than 20.3 points.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it records more than 20.3 points.

 Home and road insights

-- Cincinnati has covered the spread once at home, and is 2-1 overall there, this year.
+- Cincinnati has covered the spread once at home, and is 2-1 overall there, this season.

 - At home, the Bengals are winless ATS (0-1) as 2.5-point favorites or greater.